| | | |

 Yep!
 See my recipe for Vegan Instant Pot Split Pea soup here.

-Two white bowls full of split pea soup, garnished with thyme and croutons, with gold spoons.
+Two white bowls full of vegan split pea soup, garnished with thyme and croutons, with gold spoons.

 More Vegan Soup Recipes to Try